grezniczek/redcap_survey_auth/README.md

 Possible use cases may be incident reports, internal orders or requests for goods or services, etc.

+## Warning

+Survey Auth is currently **not** compatible with some survey features such as _Save and Continue_.
+To work around this, use Survey Auth on an entry survey and use the auto-continue feature to forward the user to the actual survey after authentication.

 ## Effect

 When enabled for a survey, a login page will be displayed as first page of a survey that the user needs to complete before being able to proceed to the survey (similar to the reCAPTCHA feature introduced in REDCap 8.11).